 The appeals court reversed the trial court decision and ordered that a final NJ restraining order be issued.
 It found that the trial court misapplied the Silver test.
 The holding on appeal found that the trial court improperly considered the short length of the parties marriage and the couple’s lack of children as mitigating factors that the trial court considered in determining that the plaintiff did not require the future protection of the FRO.
 The appeals court found that the Prevention of Domestic Violence Act did not contain these mitigating factors.

 A.M.C. v.
 P.B. – Inherently Violent Offenses and Protection from Future Harm

 Further, the appeals court found that the trial court failed to consider the “inherently violent” nature of the offenses committed (the two assaults).
 Inherently violent here is arguably contrasted with another offense, like verbal harassment, as opposed to causing physical harm.
 The court held that when it finds that an inherently violent offense was committed, the decision of whether to issue a FRO is often “perfunctory and self-evident.”
 What this opinion means, in practice, is that when considering whether the plaintiff needs continuing protection from future harm, the court will heavily weigh the inherently violent nature of the offense.
 The court in this opinion is stating that in these violent cases, the FRO should generally be issued.

 The New Jersey case of A.M.C. v.
 P.B. will make it more likely than not that victims of domestic violence will receive the protection of a more permanent NJ restraining order when they have been victims of inherently violent offenses like assault.
-If you need assistance with obtaining or defending against a NJ restraining order, please contact the Law Offices of Peter Van Aulen today for a free comprehensive in office consultation to discuss your case.
+If you need assistance with obtaining or defending against a NJ restraining order, please contact the Law Offices of Peter Van Aulen today for a free initial consultation to discuss your case.

 Silver v.
 Silver, 387 N.J.
 Super.
 112 (2006).